antero111/plugin-presets/README.md

 To "install" new presets, simply copy the .json file to the preset folder and then press the "refresh presets" button.
 Alternatively you can right-click the green + sign to import presets from clipboard.
 You can easily access your preset folder by right-clicking the Plugin Preset icon in the RuneLite sidebar.

 Note that these presets contains _all_ of your plugin configurations, so when installing presets from others, they might have changed eg. keybinds that you might have set up differently.
-Make sure to always keep backups of your configurations when trying to install presets from others.

 Presets from others might have settings to plugins installed from the Plugin Hub.
 Plugin Presets will notify you when you have "uninstalled" plugins with a red warning sign.